 The "Portrait" groups below are quick, careful studies of the model's facial message.
 In the "2 Slants" groups, you'll see two sides of the same person, and in the "3 Slants" groups, three.
 In the "Sets", I try to gather a model's varying attitudes in a series of drawings.The "Theme" collections focus on details.
 These groups can be viewed in whatever order you like; the following one is just an example.
 Click on the drawings to see them clearer on a dark background, and for many more details, click again on that.

-When I was 12, in our only school-semester with an art class, the art teacher said that since, even after 40 minutes' efforts, I couldn't draw the railroad tracks receding into the distance with a convincing perspective, I'd never be any good at drawing...so I almost never tried to intently draw after that...never got taught at an art school, and I guess that's the secret to why I now trust my own eyes and fingers and have my own original style.
+In America, when I was 12, in our only school-semester with an art class, the art teacher said that since, even after 40 minutes' of concentreated efforts, I couldn't draw the railroad tracks receding into the distance with a convincing perspective - I'd never be any good at drawing...so I almost never tried to intently draw after that, and later on drew mostly high-speed fantasy caricatures or just careful, colorful patterns...never thought of traditional drawing doctrines or enrolling in an art school...and I guess that's the secret to why I now trust my own eyes and fingers and have my own original style.

 2 Slants A